Forest904/Beathub/README.md

 ## Refactor: SpotDL Service Architecture (branch: `refactor/spotdl-service`)

 We are migrating from invoking the spotDL CLI via subprocess to using the SpotDL Python API directly in the backend service (no CLI).
 The goals are:
-- Use SpotDL’s `Song` data model end-to-end for richer, consistent metadata.
+- Use SpotDLâ€™s `Song` data model end-to-end for richer, consistent metadata.
 - Full configurability via `config.py` defaults and `.env` overrides; per-request options where sensible.
 - Keep the current API framework (Flask) and the existing React frontend.
 - Switch lyrics to SpotDL providers, but still save a final `.txt` per track alongside audio.